 I included crunchy roasted almond pieces as opposed to the traditional almond flour for a textural mix-up, but you can use your favorite ground nuts or leave them out entirely if you or your loved ones have an allergy or just don't care for them.

-If you find yourself yearning for a dessert that will transport you to chocolate heaven while accommodating gluten-free lifestyles, the flourless chocolate almond torte is your answer.
-With its delightful combination of rich flavors and textures, it's sure to become a staple in your repertoire of indulgent treats for special occasions or any day of the week!
+If you find yourself yearning for a dessert that will transport you to chocolate heaven while accommodating gluten-free lifestyles, the flourless chocolate almond cake is your answer.
+With its delightful combination of deep chocolate flavor and nutty textures, it's sure to become a staple in your repertoire of indulgent treats for special occasions, including Valentine's Day or any day of the week!

 Jump to: